Methods of payment Abuse

 sudo systemctl start sshd

-Using the init script
+Using an init script

 sudo /etc/init.d/mysql start

-Using the systemd unit file
+Using a systemd unit file